pslucas0212/AWS-Technology/README.md

   - Amazon used the same technologies that power Lex to integrate Amazon Alexa with the Echo device.

 #### Developer Tools
-oftware developers use tools to accelerate the  software development and release cycle.
+Software developers use tools to accelerate the  software development and release cycle.
 - Cloud9 - Cloud9 allows you to write code within an integrated development environment (IDE) from within your web browser.
 - Cloud9 preconfigures the development environment with the needed SDKs and libraries.
 You can easily write the code for your Lambda function directly in your web browser.
   - Integrated development environment (IDE)